Home / Curriculum / Mathematics

 Camille Hayward

 Camille Hayward is a graduate of the University of Washington with a degree in English and Elementary Education.
 Before founding the school is 2003, she taught at various independent schools in the Seattle area.
 As well as being Head of School, she continues as a teacher working in the Beginning Room.
+Camille grew up in the Greater Seattle area, in both King and Kitsap counties, which allows her to keep in regular touch with friends and family.

 Eileen Hynes

 Eileen Hynes holds a Master’s Degree in Education from Bank Street College, and a Bachelor’s Degree in Fine Art from Kenyon College.
-Hynes is the Director of Thematic Studies and the Admissions Director.
-Nationally Board Certified in 2006, Hynes is a National Geographic Teacher Fellow and a NOAA Climate Steward.
-She was named the Seattle World Affairs Council World Educator in 2016.
+Eileen is the Director of Thematic Studies and the Admissions Director.
+Nationally Board Certified in 2006, she is a National Geographic Teacher Fellow and a NOAA Climate Steward.
+Eileen was named the Seattle World Affairs Council World Educator in 2016.
+She has been a faculty member since 2011.

 Kieran McElvaney